 Anna graduated from Otago University in 2010 and has had experience working in both private practice and hospital settings throughout Canterbury and Gisborne.
-She enjoys treating spinal and neurological injuries, having spent time working at Burwood Spinal Unit.
-Anna is a keen singer, and is trained as a vocal physiotherapist, a specialised therapy used to treat the structures of the body we use to produce sound.
+She enjoys treating spinal and neurological injuries, having spent time working at the Burwood Spinal Unit.
+Anna is a keen singer, and is trained as a vocal physiotherapist.
+One of only 3 in the country!
+This is a specialised therapy used to treat the structures of the body we use to produce sound.
 She also teaches Pilates mat and studio classes, and uses dry needling and myofascial release as part of her treatments.

 Outside the clinic, Anna loves playing the piano, singing and working on Ardgour Station, a sheep and beef farm in Tarras.
 You can see her in regular performances by the Alexandra Musical Society.